A Brief History

 Over 350,000 people had to be evacuated, and the birth defects and cases of cancer are still occurring.
 An “exclusion zone” of almost 20 miles from the complex keeps people from repopulating the area (Who would want to move there?) and the radioactivity is expected to stay at prohibitively high levels for 20,000 years.
 In 2011 the government of the Ukraine started allowing tours through the sealed area.

 The Chernobyl disaster stimulated furious new debate over the safety and desirability of nuclear generated electricity, as well as renewed distrust of government truthfulness in the former Soviet states as well as around the world.
-Should we have nuclear power plants?
+Question for students (and subscribers): Should we have nuclear power plants?
 What do you think?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!